codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 This illustrates the side effects for both parallel steps that were executed on the same volume.

 >It is therefore your responsibility to make sure that steps that run in parallel play nice with each other.
-Currently Codefresh performs no conflict detection at all.
-If there are race conditions between your parallel steps (e.g. multiple steps writing at the same files) the final behavior is undefined.
-It is best to start with a fully sequential pipeline and use parallelism in a gradual manner if you are unsure about the side effects of your steps
+Currently, Codefresh performs no conflict detection at all.
+If there are race conditions between your parallel steps, (e.g. multiple steps writing at the same files), the final behavior is undefined.
+It is best to start with a fully sequential pipeline, and use parallelism in a gradual manner if you are unsure about the side effects of your steps

 ## Implicit parallel steps
+> If you use implicit parallel steps, you _cannot_ use _parallel pipeline mode_.

 In all the previous examples, all parallel steps have been defined explicitly in a pipeline.
-This works well for a small number of steps, but in some cases it can be cumbersome to write such as a pipeline, especially when the parallel steps are similar.
+This works well for a small number of steps, but in some cases it can be cumbersome to write such a pipeline, especially when the parallel steps are similar.

 Codefresh offers two handy ways to lessen the amount of YAML you have to write and get automatic parallelization with minimum effort.